pauldotknopf/blue-ribbon/README.md

 ## Point A

 I witnessed technician B use a long bar, prying out the window exactly where the damages are.
-After some research, I believe it to be a knife bar, common in the auto-glass industry.
+After some research, I believe it to be a pipe knife, common in the auto-glass industry.

 <details>
   <summary>Pictures of a pipe knife</summary>